wmwxwa/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/first-api.md

 Your onboarding is now complete!
 The next step will be to setup a very basic API to demonstrate how APIs are managed within Tyk Cloud.

+{{< warning success >}}

+**Warning**

+In Tyk Gateway release 5.3.0, Tyk OAS APIs gained feature parity with Tyk Classic APIs.
+Tyk OAS APIs using the 5.3.0 API definition may not work with pre-5.3.0 versions of Tyk Gateway and doing so could provoke unpredictable behaviour including potential crashes.
+Subsequently, it is not possible to rollback to previous versions after commiting to Tyk OAS 5.3.0 OAS APIs.
+For further details please refer to release notes for [Tyk Gateway 5.3.0]({{< ref "product-stack/tyk-gateway/release-notes/overview" >}}) for guidance on how to back up Tyk Cloud API definitions before committing to OAS.

+{{< /warning >}}

 ## Steps to add an API in Tyk Cloud

 * **Step 1 - Access the Dashboard:** Go to the Control Plane overview and click the dashboard link in the Ingress list.
 You'll be redirected to the Tyk Dashboard for your [Control Plane]({{< ref "tyk-cloud/troubleshooting-&-support/glossary.md#control-plane" >}}).